mogest/action_component/README.md

 component, or even worse, putting them in the view, there's no elegant solution.

 Enter ActionComponent.
-Encapsulate a component's setup logic and view in the same class, and render the view either from an existing Rails view, or straight from the controller.
+Encapsulate a component's setup logic and view in the same class, and render the component either from an existing Rails view, or straight from the controller.

 While you can use Rails views to render your component's HTML, you can also use the JSX-like language directly in your component's Ruby code.